emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/kurtosis-localnet.md

 ### Setup Environment Variables

-After deploying your Kurtosis Axion Module, you will need to setup some environment variables to make life a lot easier.
+After deploying your Kurtosis Fermi Module, you will need to setup some environment variables to make life a lot easier.
 Notice the **ACTION** sections in your terminal log from the module deployment.
 You will be using these exact values to setup these variables.

 1) Follow the first ACTION item from the deployment log by copying all of the export commands and running them in your terminal.